jienzheng/Scripting-in-Python/README.md

   matlab
   ```

-### Executing program using cmd
+### Executing program using terminal

-* In cmd, navigate to the directory where the code is installed:
+* In terminal, navigate to the directory where the code is installed:
 ```
 python3 wrapper.py
 ```